-These days every mobile game hounds you with microtransaction and/or floods you with adverts in an attempt to make a quick buck.
-I wanted to create something that was simple, addictive and most importantly fun no matter your experience with games
+These days every mobile game hounds you with microtransactions or floods you with adverts in an attempt to make a quick buck.
+I wanted to create something that was simple, addictive and most importantly fun no matter your previous experience with games

-A particular challenge in writing the game was how to handle the 250,000+ words that would be recognised, loading a text file into a single variable, while would work was hardly a sustainable way to implement it, especially if more words would be added in at a later date or the game becoming unresponsive on older devices.
+A particular challenge in writing the game was how to handle the 250,000+ words that would be recognised.
+Loading a text file into a single variable – would work but wouldn’t be sustainable, especially if more words would be added later or the game became popular on older devices.

 The solution to this was to split the words into several variables governed by their first letter.
 The idea being when the player submits a word we take the first letter and only search the array with that letter, by doing that we essentially cut searching through a 250,000 array down to approximately 9,500 (250,000 / 26), while these numbers are not accurate (as there could be more words that start with the letter T then H which would make some variables larger than others) it demonstrates the concept of breaking the large search volume down into more manageable chunks.

 If needed, this method could be taken further by incorporating the second letter of the word into to further shrink the size of the larger chunks.
-This approach does have drawbacks for such as a larger amount of variables being created but it was very successful for Word Smash, the performance of the game is very strong, even on lower end devices.
+This approach does have some drawbacks such as; a larger amount of variables being created, but it was very successful for Word Smash, the performance of the game is strong, even on lower end devices.

 The game was built using the Unity engine in C# with CWardee providing the graphics and UI.
 The project was a two part afair: the app itself and the leaderboard.
 The leaderboard is a RESTful API written with Laravel (with unit testing, but no CI integration as only a single instance would ever be deployed) with the app handling the Facebook integration.